Scherrik/se_mcm/docs/Finals/Finals_Handout.md

 ### Testing
 - Unittests are created with Jest (a nodejs testing module)
 - Test report will be created for each build including the test coverage
-- Maual tests embedded in jenkins pipeline
+- Manual tests embedded in jenkins pipeline

 ### Measurements
 Marcel Fischer